Are you handling employee feedback the wrong way?

 It’s not about personality.
 Give feedback on things that the person can change or do more of, not on fundamental personality attributes which are difficult to change.
 Remember that the purpose of praise is to show people what to do more of, and the purpose of criticism is to show people what to do better.

-Like most things in life, feedback is a matter of give and take.
-The more impromptu feedback you and your team receive, the more success you will have.
-Equally as important, the better your relationships at work will be.
-There is nothing more damaging to your results and your relationships than a failure of feedback.
+Getting feedback from your employees is a matter of give-and-take.
+The more impromptu feedback you and your team receive, the more success you will have and the better your relationships at work will be.
+On the other hand, there’s nothing more arresting to getting candid feedback from employees than a failure of feedback from management.